borgbackup/borg/docs/development.rst

     python setup.py register sdist upload --identity="Thomas Waldmann" --sign

-- close release milestone on Github
+- close the release milestone on GitHub
 - announce on:

  - Mailing list
  - Twitter (follow @ThomasJWaldmann for these tweets)
  - IRC channel (change ``/topic``)

-- create a Github release, include:
+- create a GitHub release, include:

   * standalone binaries (see above for how to create them)